 We first learned to make a logbook cover that has a diamond design on the cover with tabs that can hold the pages. rubberpeace first had us fold some thin paper just to practice without having all the bulk.
 I liked this design because you can do a simple sewing technique to add in a signature or you can even tuck the first and last page into tabs to be held in that way.
-There are also tabs on the outside that you could add other design elements.
-This started with a square piece of paper and ended up as a square cover.

 The next one that we worked on was similar in that you could either sew in a signature or tuck in the first and last pages.
 This one you start with a rectangular piece of paper and it comes out as a rectangular cover.
 It has tabs on the outside on the back and front that open towards the spine so you can add a decorative element to the cover as well (or you could use a two sided paper that gives a design by itself).
 On the inside you end up with a diagonal pocket at the bottom and a little tab at the top.
 This is where you can tuck in the signatures.
 I think I will probably use this one the most.
 I like the shape and all the tabs and all the possibilities of design and decorating.